wazuh/wazuh-documentation/source/cloud-service/index.rst

 Overview
 --------

-Discover our endpoint security monitoring solution delivered as a service: Wazuh Cloud Service
+Wazuh is a free and open source platform used for threat prevention, detection, and response.
+Discover our endpoint security monitoring solution delivered as a service: Wazuh Cloud Service.

-Find out what does Wazuh Cloud Service offer and how to manage it.
+Use Wazuh Cloud Service to grant protection for your workloads.
+Just connect your endpoints to a Wazuh environment, we will set the rest up for you.

 Getting started section offers a brief introduction to the service, its features, and a quick guide on how to use it.
 Learn more about Cloud environments on the subsequent sections.